ogbinar/ogbinar.github.io/_pages/home.md

 ---

-Hi, I'm **Myk**!
-I'm passionate about data, AI, and building communities.
-As a corporate data professional, PhD student, and community leader, I explore cutting-edge AI techniques and love sharing knowledge with others.
+Hi, I’m **Myk**!
+I’m passionate about data, AI, and building communities.
+As a corporate professional and PhD student, I enjoy exploring AI and sharing knowledge.

-This website is a place to share my projects, ideas, and things I'm learning about technology, data, and beyond.
-I believe in lifelong learning, open collaboration, and the power of data to make an impact.
+This site is where I share my projects, ideas, and learning journey.
+I believe in lifelong learning, collaboration, and the impact of data.

-When I'm not working or studying, you'll find me mentoring others, contributing to open-source projects, or spending time with my family.

-Feel free to add me up in LinkedIn and say hi!
+When I’m not working or studying, I play read books or games, and spend a lot of time with family.
+Connect with me on LinkedIn and say hi!